 |Mobile Ad-Hoc and Sensor Networks||Robustness, Self-Stabilization and Security|

 Authors of contributed papers are encouraged to submit their manuscript electronically.
 More details will follow soon.
-The deadline for electronic submissions is January 13.
-This is a firm deadline.
+The deadlines for electronic submissions are January 12 for regular papers and January 19 for brief announcements.
+These are firm deadlines.
 No extensions will be granted.
-Authors who are unable to submit electronically should contact the program chair, Cynthia Phillips, to receive instructions.
+Authors who are unable to submit electronically should contact the program chair, Rajmohan Rajaraman, to receive instructions.
 Do not send electronic submissions to this email address.